w3c/w3c-website-redesign-documentation/feedback.md

 ---
 # Feedback

 There are several ways you can follow updates on this project and provide feedback.
-These are listed below.

 ## Keeping up to date